Powell’s Showdown with Cataract Canyon – The 1869 Expedition

 There they would play in temples of moss-covered grottos and artifact-filled glens.
 The kivas were left so soundly, ashes still dusted the fire pits, arrowheads were sharpened as if yesterday and rickety ladders leaned against the walls.

 “We decided to call it Glen Canyon.
 Past these towering monuments, past these mounded billows of orange sandstone, past these oak set glens, past these fern decked alcoves, past these mural curves, we glide hour after hour, stopping now and then, as our attention is arrested by some new wonder…”

-Quickly thereafter came the Grand Canyon, and after that, the highly anticipated Virgin River where they would meet the journey’s end.
+Quickly thereafter came the Grand Canyon (where books are far more fit to even summarize this section of the expedition), and after that, the highly anticipated Virgin River where they would meet the journey’s end.

 This concludes this series on the Powell Expedition of 1869 of the canyons Mild to Wild is so deeply fortunate to run.
 Without the courageous work of these men from more than 150 years ago, we wonder what our jobs would be like today.
 It is with great gratitude that we continue a legacy of discovery and wonder in these incredible canyons.

 Powell’s Plummet through Lodore Canyon – The 1869 Expedition

 Powell’s Journey through Desolation Canyon – The 1869 Expedition